neurotechpurdue/bci-dashboard/README.md

-# npm run development
+ npm run development

-# npm run production
+ npm run production

+ This line was added to test a github workflow.
+Delete it whenever.